ZeshanQureshi/ZeshanQureshi/README.md

 - 🏫 I'm a Mechanical Engineering student at the University of Waterloo
 - 💼 I'm working at TD as a Software Engineering Intern
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently about Cybersecurity
+- 🌱 I’m currently learning about Cybersecurity
 - 📫 I can be contacted at z22qures@gmail.com